-Bromeliad Garden Bromeliads, or 'broms' as they are affectionately known, have some of the most diverse patterns and colours of any plants in the world.
+6.30am - 6pm May to August Bromeliad Garden Bromeliads, or 'broms' as they are affectionately and colours of any plants in the world.
 Brom leaves grow in tight rosettes that channel water down to a central urn.
 This creates a miniature pond which supplies water to thirsty animals and provides a safe habitat for frogs, snails and insect larvae.
-Leaves that fall into the water help provide important nutrients to the plant. when they blossom, the centre of the brom blushes red and small flowers emerge.
-Look for the neogelia species which can be found at the base of a fig tree.
-After flowering only once, most broms slowly perish while new broms or 'pups' feed off the nutrients until they can survive on their own.
-See if you can spot some pups at the base of lowering plants.
-Broms also provide great homes for spiders.
-Can you find the Christmas spiders Austracantha minax) with the striking plack and white pattern on their backs?
-These harmless spiders create overlapping communal webs to catch unsuspecting
+Leaves that fall into the water help provide important nutrients to the plant.
+When they blossom, the centre of the brom blushes red and small flowers emerge.
+Look for the neogelia species which can be After flowering only once, most broms slowly perish while new broms or 'pups' feed off the nutrients until they can survive on their own.
+See if you can you find the Christmas spiders (Austracantha mina with the striking black and white pattern on their backs?
+These harmless spiders create overlapping ommunal webs to catch unsuspecting flying

 The Nanning Gardens were a gift from the City of Nanning in 2008 to mark the tenth anniversary of the sister city relationship with Bundaberg.
 Known as the "Green City" due to its many parks, Nanning is located in Southern China with similar climatic conditions to Bundaberg.
-The gardens highlight the friendship, goodwill and cooperation shown through the exchange program, representing the region through authentic designs produced by craftsmen and engineers in Nanning.
-Nalk through the traditional Chinese gate and become absorbed in Chinese culture and natural beauty afforded by the surrounding cycads, bamboo and tiger grass.
+The gardens highlight the friendship, goodwill and co-operation shown through the exchange program, representing the region through authentic designs produced by craftsmen and engineers in Nanning.
+Walk through the moon gate and become absorbed in Chinese culture and natural beauty afforded by the surrounding cycads, bamboo and tiger grass.